 Prevention of Common Cold

 It is practically impossible to completely prevent the spread of colds, but you can take certain measures to reduce the chances of getting cold.

-- Wash your hands often – It is probably the best measure to prevent the transfer of cold or any kind of infection.
-Use sanitizer while being in any public places and also make it a point to wash hands before eating.
+- Wash your hands often – It is probably the best measure to prevent the transfer of a cold or any kind of infection.
+Use sanitiser while being in any public place and also make it a point to wash hands before eating.
 Teach the importance of hand-wash to kids also.

-- Avoid touching your face – Try not to touch face, mouth, nose & eye areas, when you are near to a person infected with cold.
+- Avoid touching your face – Try not to touch your face, mouth, nose & eye areas, when you are near a person infected with a cold.